Having a good resume is vital for any job seeker as it is the first vital step to getting an interview.

 If you’re looking for a career change, then you will be writing your resume to make that job application.

-It’s important for the recruiter and the interviewer to know your career path ahead of talking to you, and you need to make that clear to them.
+The recruiter and the interviewer to know your career path before they speak to you, and you need to make that clear to them.

-The first step is to ensure personal information and contact details, a resume education section with details of your university degree, professional experience, and references all need to be correct.
+Make sure personal information and contact details, a resume education section with details of your university degree, professional experience, and referencesare included and are all correct.

 A resume summary statement at the top of the document could also be a good idea.